Particular/docs.particular.net/servicecontrol/audit-instances/installation-powershell.md

 There are additional parameters available to set configuration options such as hostname and transport connection string.

+> [!NOTE]
-NOTE: The address of a ServiceControl instance must be provided to send notifications to.
+> The address of a ServiceControl instance must be provided to send notifications to.

 Once a ServiceControl Audit instance is created, it must be added to the ServiceControl Error instance as a remote to be included in results returned to ServiceInsight.